GregMcC5/lawcites_unbound/README.md

 ## Notes
 - If future edits are made to the metadata templates associated with the "articles", "books", and "book chapters" series on Chicago Unbound, changes will be necessary for this code to match those changes.
-- This app is an adadptation of a tool I developed in 2024, which ran on my local machine.
-Information on that tool and its development is availble [here](https://drive.google.com/file/d/1pDHLZpi3ixwtgRb9yZZmuO5q3E8fnpJB/view?usp=sharing).
+- This app is an adaptation of a tool I developed in 2024, which ran on my local machine.
+Information on that tool and its development is available [here](https://drive.google.com/file/d/1pDHLZpi3ixwtgRb9yZZmuO5q3E8fnpJB/view?usp=sharing).
 Note that the pervious, local version of this tool notified the user of link conflicts in which there are not operational links or multiple operational links and prompted the user to provide one.
-This new, web-based verison performs its own link assessment and prioritization without prompting the user for input.
+This new, web-based version performs its own link assessment and prioritization without prompting the user for input.

 ---